ftppro/StellarMessenger/README.md

 This website uses a file named StellarSmartSDK.js, which includes the following javascript functions and properties:

 1. **constructor(sReceiverAddress, bIsTestnet)**:
-You may call this function to create a Smart SDK object.
+Call this function to create a Smart SDK object.
 For example: var gobjSDK = await new StellarSmartSDK(gsPublicKey_Receiver, gbNetworkType_UseTestNetwork)

 When that object is created, the SDK calls **this.GetMessages()**, which retrieves all the **Payments** from the selected Stellar account.